-First originating from Turkey, the Anatolian Mastiff (otherwise known as the Kangal Shepherd), is a powerful yet confident mastiff-type shepherd.
-They’ve been working as premier shepherds for thousands of years in Turkey!
+First originating out of Turkey, the Anatolian Mastiff (otherwise known as the Kangal Shepherd), is a very powerful yet confident mastiff-type shepherd.
+They’ve been working as excellent shepherds and guard dogs for thousands of years in Turkey!

-Given their dark-colored hues and meaty facial structures, the Anatolian can often be mistaken for a grizzly bear.
-After all, these massive dogs can weight upwards of 150 pounds, which can resemble that of a small bear cub.
+Given their dark-colored hues and meaty facial structures, the Anatolian dogs can often be mistaken for a grizzly bear.
+After all, these massive dogs can weight upwards of 150 pounds, which can resemble a small grizzly cub.

-Though they’re much smaller than a bear, the Anatolian isn’t afraid of one.
-In the packs, they’re able to defend against much larger wolves, lions, jackals and even bears.
+Though they’re much smaller than a bear, the Anatolian isn’t necessarily afraid of one.
+When they’re in packs, they’re able to defend against much larger wolves, lions, jackals and even bears.
 It’s no wonder the shepherds relied so heavily on them!

 20. Pyrenean Mastiff

 The Pyrenean Mastiff is not the same as the Great Pyrenees, though they both originated from the same mountainous region.
 And as big as the Great Pyrenees is, the mastiff is much larger – weighing up to 180 pounds as an adult!

 Majestic and thick, the frame of the Pyrenean will make you reminiscent of wild bears.
 Though they may look dangerous, they’re actually gentle and even-tempered dogs.
 At least, with their humans.
 We can’t say the same for wild wolves.